‘I write everywhere, except on my day job’

 Vadhan’s favourite authors

-Lee Child (for his amazingly raw writing, Dan Brown (I love the way he ends his chapters), Robert Ludlum (he is just unbeatable), Stephen King (for the absolutely amazing way he tells his story) and PG Wodehouse (for being inimitable) from among the international authors.
-Among Indian writers, Anirban Bhattacharya, Kavita Kane and Amish Tripati.
+International authors Lee Child (for his amazingly raw writing, Dan Brown (I love the way he ends his chapters), Robert Ludlum (he is just unbeatable), Stephen King (for the absolutely amazing way he tells his story) and PG Wodehouse (for being inimitable).
+Among Indian writers, Anirban Bhattacharya, Kavita Kane and Amish Tripathi.

 Fear of god